 Probably the biggest hurdle for anyone considering mission involvement today is the necessity of raising financial support.
 With the cost of living and ministry increasing, financial support minimums of $4000 to $8000 per month are not uncommon.
-Add to this the current trend in the US church to funnel its mission funds inward (investing large amounts into short term projects for its congregation and only supporting longer term missionaries with a strong ties to the church family) and you get the idea that support discovery for the new missionary is an impossible task; indeed, it is!!
+Add to this the current trend in the US church to funnel its mission funds inward (investing large amounts into short term projects for its congregation and only supporting longer term mission workers with a strong ties to the church family) and you get the idea that support discovery for the new mission worker is an impossible task; indeed, it is!!

 Consider this, however.
 Our God is the God of the impossible.
 He has unlimited resources and desires to see the whole of humanity reached with his good news.
 Couldn’t he just speak the word and millions more dollars be available for missions in an instant?
 Of course he could.
 He’s God and he is in the business of creating something from nothing.
 Support discovery is not a problem for God.
 Finding hearts willing to trust him in obedience might be.

-The cross-cultural missionary walk is one that requires a faith not common to our experience in North America.
+The cross-cultural mission worker walk is one that requires a faith not common to our experience in North America.
 I am not trying to say that it doesn’t exist, but just that most of us do not put ourselves in situations where we are required to trust God for anything in our daily lives.
-Missionaries, however, must trust that God will provide for them financially every month through his work in the lives of his people, moving them to give.
-A missionary’s ministry and very survival rest squarely on the faithful financial (and prayer) support of partners.
+Mission workers, however, must trust that God will provide for them financially every month through his work in the lives of his people, moving them to give.
+A mission worker’s ministry and very survival rest squarely on the faithful financial (and prayer) support of partners.
 This is not a concern of every day but it can be a concern that fills many of them.
 In addition to finances, just trying to live and minister in another culture requires a greater reliance on God’s grace.

 Finally, we often see financial support discovery in the wrong light, as a necessary evil to be endured in order to enter into ministry some time later.
 Actually, support discovery is ministry.
 Through you, God is at work in the lives of his people with whom you are blessed to come into contact.
 Just as he is at work in you, conforming you to the image of his Son through obedience, he is at work in the lives of those who will support you.
 He will use you, as you are willing, to speak into their lives.
 Living life, walking along the path that God has laid out for us, is indeed, ministry.
 If we can see support discovery in that way it becomes just another step along our life path in which God is both forming us and using us.
 There is no better preparation for the next step, cross-cultural ministry, when God has completed his work in and through us in this step.